sededu/CSDMS_clinic/README.md

 %matplotlib qt
 ```

-### a little optional reading
+### A little optional reading
-If you are just so excited you can't contain yourself, you can peruse an explanation of the code that you just ran, as a Jupyter notebook.
+If you are just so excited for this clinic and you can't contain yourself, you can read an explanation of the code that you just ran, as a Jupyter notebook.
 To run a Jupyter notebook just type:
 ```bash
 jupyter notebook
 ```
-into
+into your terminal (MacOS and Linux) or the Anaconda Prompt (Windows).
+This will launch a web browser, and you can navigate to and open the notebook `./CSDMS_clinic-master/interactive_gui_demo/CSDMS_interactive_gui_demo.ipynb`.
+Once in the notebook, press "Shift+Enter" to run a cell and move down the page.

+We will go through this notebook (as slides) during the demonstration portion of the clinic, so you don't need to grasp everything, but reading it ahead of time may make things easier for you during the clinic.

 ## Clinic abstract